 So, you’re diving into the wild world of rental applications, and you’re probably wondering, “Why do I need a reference?”
-It might feel like just another hoop to jump through, but trust me, it’s actually super important.
+It might feel like just another hoop to jump through, but it’s actually super important.

 Photo: Getty Images